 Ueno Park also includes a museum, the Matsuo Basho Memorial Museum, in honor of Iga's most famous son, the haiku poet Basho.
 There are scrolls and original manuscripts from the Edo Period of Basho's work and an electronic board showing the poet's wanderings in Japan.
 Some of the titles of Basho's anthologies are delightful: Records of a Weather Exposed Skeleton and the Records of a Travel Worn Satchel are favorites.

 The Haiseiden Poet's Memorial Hall, a two-tiered wooden pavilion close to the Iga Ninja Museum also celebrates the life and work of Japan's most famous poet and was constructed in 1942 commemorating the 300th anniversary of the poet's birth.
 The shape of the pavilion mirrors the traveling poet's outfit, particularly the cypress bark roof, which captures his hat.
-Inside is a ceramic statue of the great man, which can be seen only during the annual Basho Festival.
+Inside is a ceramic statue of the great man, but which can be viewed only during the annual Basho Festival.

 Just east of the park is Basho's ancestral home, where he lived until he was 29 years of age.
-The interior has been restored and stocked with Edo Period artfacts which give some idea how the poet spent the early part of his life in Iga-Ueno.
+The interior has been restored and stocked with Edo Period artefacts which give some idea how the poet spent the early part of his life in Iga-Ueno.

 The Teramachi area south of Hirokoji Station has seven temples located close to each other including Jyogoji Temple, Myoshoji and Daichoji.

 Visiting kids can dress up as ninja for the day.
 Costumes can be hired at various places around town, such as the Danjiri Museum, Iga Ninja Store, Murai Bankoen Ninja Cafe, the Iga Aoyama Garden Hotel, Palm de Yume and Costume Rental Mitashin.